-The current CMP GL seems to imply a contrast between the application of OS&BB and FDA UIOLI.
-A first improvement of the text could be the clarification that these two mechanism may co-exist also in the same system.
+The current CMP GL seems to be designed implying a contrast between the application of OS&BB and FDA UIOLI conditions.
+An first improvement to the text can be represented by the clarification that these two mechanism may co-exist also in the same system.

-Another important improvement would be to clarify that the incentive regime designed in the context of the OS mechanism has to be applied to the offer of additional capacity and not to the additional capacity allocation.
-TSOs should be appropriately remunerated for making available additional capacity independently from its allocation, since the risk the TSOs bear is inherent to the capacity put on offer over the technical levels.
-A remuneration only linked to the actual allocation of additional capacity would generate an incentive scheme, which is too skewed towards risks

-(ineffective for triggering the offer of additional capacity or, on the opposite, extremely costly for the system). opposite, extremely costly for the system).
+Another important improvement would be to clarify that the incentive regime designed in the context of the OS mechanism have to be applied to the offer of additional capacity and not to its allocation.
+TSOs should be appropriately remunerated for making available additional capacity independently from its allocation, since the risk they bear is inherent to the capacity put on offer over the technical levels.
+A remuneration linked only to the actual allocation of additional capacity would generate an incentive scheme too skewed towards risks (ineffective for triggering the offer of additional capacity or, on the opp posite, extremely costly for r the system).